Mount Hope Cemetery (Rochester): Notable structures and events

 Mount Hope Cemetery was once the site of "The Fandango Tower."
 This was a wooden structure, sitting atop the highest elevation of the cemetery, acting as an observation tower.
 This offered visitors grand views of the city, as well as the meandering Genesee River.
 The Fandango was involved in the "Great Rochester Mirage" of April 1871.
 Visitors to the tower noted on the morning of April 16, 1871, that views of the Canadian banks of Lake Ontario could be seen from the tower in great detail, as if replacing those of Rochester.
 These views of Canada's lake shores, over 50 miles away, were indeed visible from The Fandango Tower, due to an atmospheric phenomena known as Fata Morgana.
 The Fandango Tower is no more, however the ruined foundations can still be found in one of the deep kettles of the cemetery to this day.

 The architectural styles of the cemetery's gravestone and grave markers, crypts, chapels, gatehouses, and mausoleums span three centuries.
 Distinct motifs of the High Victorian Gothic and Neoclassical architectural traditions persist throughout the cemetery and its various structures.
 Tiffany glass windows may be found in several of the mausoleums.

 The cemetery contains two non-denominational chapels which the Friends group refers to by their construction dates: the 1862 Chapel and the 1912 Chapel.
-Neither has been used for decades and as of 2020 both are closed to the public due to their structural deterioration.
+Neither has been used for decades and are closed to the public due to their structural deterioration although in 2020 a local contractor completed masonry stabilitzation work on the 1912 chapel.

 The cemetery is home to several working water features.
 Sylvan Waters, a water feature constructed within a naturally forming kettle pond, was remodeled and brought back into use during the Fall-Winter season of 2016 and 2017.

 In June 2000, American Civil War General Elisha Marshall's crypt was desecrated and vandalized, resulting in his remains being scattered throughout the surrounding area.
 Marshall's bodily remains were gathered and reinterred, however, the whereabouts of the skull remains a mystery.
 The perpetrators were never apprehended or identified.

 For years it has been a tradition during elections for people, mostly women, to place "I Voted" stickers on the gravestone of Women's rights activist, Susan B. Anthony.
 In 2016, 10,000 people were estimated to visit the gravesite during the notable election of having the first woman, Hillary Clinton, running for president on a major party ticket.
 The headstone was damaged by the residue left by the stickers.
 As a result, in anticipation of visitors for the 2020 election, Friends of Mount Hope Cemetery placed a clear Plexiglass sleeve to protect the site from further damage.